joshuaochia/joshuaochia/README.md

 - 👋 Hi, I’m @joshuaochia
 - 👀 I’m interested in MANGA!
 - 🌱 I’m currently learning Frontend
-- 💞️ I’m looking to collaborate on Persnoal projects
+- 💞️ I’m looking to collaborate on Personal projects
 - 📫 How to reach me: joshua@ochia.dev

 <!---